Last Updated on April 8, 2026

-In the past few years, the Income Tax Department of India has made careful power moves designed to create greater transparency and safety in how the department communicates with taxpayers.
+In the past few years, the Income Tax Department of India has made careful power moves to create greater transparency and safety in how it communicates with taxpayers.
 One such initiative is known as a Document Identification Number (DIN).
 This number is an alphanumeric code that is now required on all official notices, orders, letters and correspondence from the department.
-What a DIN is and how it works will help taxpayers confirm a tax communication is official and can help them confirm the scope of fraud that could happen from a fraudulent notice.
+What a DIN is and how it works will help taxpayers confirm that a tax communication is official and the scope of fraud that could result from a fraudulent notice.

 What is a Document Identification Number?

 A Document Identification Number is simply a code assigned by the Income Tax Department to every official communication the department sends to a taxpayer.
 The DIN was created to increase accountability, assure the authenticity of tax documents, and reduce fraud.
-The DIN serves as a digital fingerprint with each tax document capable of being uniquely identifiable, trackable and verifiable.
+The DIN serves as a digital fingerprint, with each tax document uniquely identifiable, trackable, and verifiable.
+This level of traceability is similar to how ROC compliance for a private limited company ensures that corporate filings and communications remain transparent and legally valid.

 Implementation.
 All tax-related documents from the Income Tax Department must contain a valid DIN since November 2019.
 Communications in violation of this requirement are legally invalid documents and should be considered void and questionable by taxpayers.